binkley/homebrewery-files/witch.md

 \page

-If another Witch feature gives you spells that you always have prepared, those spells don&rsquo;t count against the number of spells you can prepare with this feature, but those spells otherwise count as Cleric spells for you.
+If another Witch feature gives you spells that you always have prepared, those spells don&rsquo;t count against the number of spells you can prepare with this feature, but those spells otherwise count as Witch spells for you.

 _**Spellcasting Ability.**_
 Wisdom is your spellcasting ability for your Witch spells.